 Michael was committed to the power of storytelling in improving the human condition, and the namesake award is given to an emerging journalist covering Africa and uplifting voices and perspectives from the continent.
 The award is the result of a dream Michael had in 2016 to “establish an award that would bring together his belief in great journalism, with his commitment to progress in Africa.”
 The award is designed to help advance the work of each of its winners, who are selected by an international jury that includes media leaders from Africa, the US, and the UK.

-This year, the award is being expanded to include two winners who have published groundbreaking work between December 1 2019 and December 1 2020, among other eligibility criteria.
-Applicants must apply by Monday February 15 2021 at 11:59pm EST.
+This year, the award will go to two winners who have published groundbreaking work between December 1 2020 and December 1 2021, among other eligibility criteria.
+Applicants must apply by January 30, 2022.

 What winners will receive